 I’m sure you’re tired of it.
-After all, COVID-19 is still raging and we hear of people having it on almost a daily basis.
-Fortunately, most of us have either been vaccinated or had it–so the vast majority of people recover.
+After all, since it began in 2019/20, COVID-19 continues to rage.
+We hear of people having it on almost a daily basis.
+Fortunately, most of us have either been vaccinated or had it–so now the vast majority of people recover.

 You might wonder why.
 Don’t the vaccinations work?
 Is it even worth getting a booster?
 As a Ph.D. immunologist, I can explain with a little understood fact: VACCINATION DOES NOT PREVENT INFECTION.